Ph.D., History, Yale University, 2013

 HIST 4399 Senior Seminar

-A Thousand May Fall: Life, Death, and Survival in the Union Army (NewYork: Liveright/W.W.
+A Thousand May Fall: An Immigrant Regiment's Civil War (NewYork: Liveright/W.W.
 Norton, 2021).

 “Benjamin F. Butler, Ex Parte Milligan, and the Meaning of the Civil War,” in Stewart Winger and Jonathan W. White, eds., Ex Parte Milligan Reconsidered: Race and Civil Liberties from the Lincoln Administration to the War on Terror (Lawrence: University Press of Kansas, 2020).